-Try to access the website with the only HTTP in the start.
-Do not use Https, and if you see the same problem, the problem is with the website.
+Try to access the website with only HTTP at the start.
+Do not use HTTPS, and if you see the same problem, the problem is with the website.
 If you are we website owner, you need to check for two things:

 - Is your SSL certificate name mismatching?
 Make sure the name and alias of the websites match with the actual website URL where the certificate is installed.

 - Is your server using RC4 Cipher?
 If yes you need to fix that.

 As a website owner, you also need to check if your CDN also supports SSL.
 Most of the CDN now supports SSL, and all you need is to configure it correctly.
 While the website delivers content over SSL, if the rest of the data is not over SSL, this error might show up.